 9.1.5.
 Addresses in the Member States: specific characteristics

-The postal codes of the Member States vary – presence of language codes, spaces or hyphens – and the language to use for the addresses in a work depends on various factors.
+The postal codes of the Member States vary – presence of country codes, spaces or hyphens – and the language to use for the addresses in a work depends on various factors.

 Postal codes, Eircode and country codes